Types of Workers' Compensation Benefits

 Disability

-*Temporary partial disability prohibits you from performing certain duties of your job for a limited period of time.
+• Temporary partial disability — you are prohibited from performing certain duties of your job for a limited period of time.

-*Temporary total disability prevents you from working at all for a limited period of time.
+• Temporary total disability — you are prevented from working at all for a limited period of time.

-*Permanent partial disability describes permanent impairment that partially hinders your ability to work.
+• Permanent partial disability — a permanent impairment that partially hinders your ability to work.

-*Permanent total disability means you will never return to your current or a similar job.
+• Permanent total disability — you will never return to your current or a similar job.

-The amount of Worker's Comp money you receive for a disability depends on how much you earned before your injury or illness occurred.
-It's typically capped at two-thirds of your wages.
-Additionally, there's often a waiting period before you can receive disability payments, and you do not pay income tax on this income.
+The amount of Workers' Comp money you receive for a disability depends on how much you earned before your injury or illness occurred and is often capped at about two-thirds of your wages.
+Additionally, there is often a waiting period before you can receive disability payments, and you generally do not pay income tax on this income.

 Death

 Every state offers a slightly different take on Workers' Compensation, so refer to your company's benefits for details on the types of Workers' Comp you are eligible to receive.
-For more details, talk to your Human Resources department.
+For more details, talk to your Human Resources department or talk to an agent.

 Need insurance for You, Your Family or Your Business?